 In 2015, the racial makeup of DC was majority non-white; 47% of the population was black, 11% was Hispanic/Latinx, and 36% was white.
-In the District, 5.4% of the population whose primary language is not English report that they speak English less than "very well;" this is significantly lower than the U.S. average (8.6%).
+In the District, 5.4% of the population whose primary language is not English report that they speak English less than "very well;" this is significantly lower than the US average (8.6%).

-MEDIAN HOUSEHOLD INCOME IN DC BY RACE, 2011-2013
+MEDIAN HOUSEHOLD INCOME IN DC BY RACE (2013)

-American Community Survey 2011-2013.
-From DC Healthy Communities Collaborative's Community Health Needs Assessment, 2016
+Source: American Community Survey 2011-2013.
+From DC Community Health Needs Assessment, 2016

 - Wards 1, 2, and 3 have a disproportionately higher white population than other wards in the District, at 48%, 63% and 76% respectively.
 In these wards, blacks make up 24%, 14%, and 5% of the population, and Hispanic/Latinx make up 21%, 12%, and 9% of the population, respectively. - The racial makeup of Wards 7 and 8 is disproportionately black, at 93% and 92%, respectively.
-In these wards, whites make up 2-3% of the population and Hispanic/Latinx make up 3%.16
+In these wards, whites make up 2-3% of the population and Hispanic/Latinx make up 3%.

-Stakeholders reported that race, ethnicity, and language are key predictors and drivers of major health disparities in the District.
-Stakeholders noted particular inequities for residents living in Wards 5, 7, and 8, all of which have majority racial/ethnic minority populations.
-The impact of racism and the linkages to geographic disparities and where one lives, or their "place," is clear; these concepts are well documented in literature on race- and ethnicity- related disparities.
+Stakeholders report that race, ethnicity, and language are key predictors and drivers of major health disparities in the District.
+Stakeholders note particular inequities for residents living in Wards 5, 7, and 8, all of which have majority racial/ethnic minority populations.
+The impact of racism and the linkages to geographic disparities and where one lives, or their "place," is clear; these concepts are well documented in literature on race-related disparities.
 Interviewees and community forum participants alluded to issues of overt and discreet racism, prejudice, and discrimination.

-Broader issues of language and culture were not major themes in interviews or community forums, though a number of interviewees identified DC's large immigrant population as a cohort that requires specialized health care services and resources; Hispanic/Latinx and Ethiopian immigrants were referenced specifically, and they are the largest immigrant groups in DC.
-There is evidence that immigrants are less likely to visit doctor's offices and emergency rooms than low-income native residents.17 Prejudice, discrimination, and cultural differences deter many immigrants and refugees from seeking health services, and it is common for immigrants and refugees to self-isolate due to stress.18 Approximately 1 in 7 people in the District are immigrants; roughly 3.9% of the District's population is classified as unauthorized.19
+Broader issues of language and culture were not major themes in interviews or community forums, though a number of interviewees identify DC's large immigrant population as a cohort that requires specialized health care services and resources; Hispanic/Latinx and Ethiopian immigrants were referenced, specifically.
+Immigrants are less likely to visit doctor's offices and emergency rooms than low-income native residents.
+Prejudice, discrimination, and cultural differences deter many immigrants and refugees from seeking health services, and it is common for immigrants and refugees to self-isolate due to stress.
+Approximately 1 in 7 people in the District are immigrants; roughly 3.9% of the District's population is classified as unauthorized.

-LGBTQ Community
+LGBT Community

-Lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) individuals face a number of health disparities linked to discrimination and stigma, though the severity of these disparities is often difficult to quantify since questions around gender identity and sexual orientation are left off of most population-based surveys.
-Though there are no LGBTQ-specific diseases, members of this community are more likely to experience barriers in accessing and maintaining care than heterosexuals and cis-gendered individuals.
-For some segments of the LGBTQ population, sexually transmitted infections, like HIV, are a major concern.
-LGBTQ individuals are more likely to experience behavioral health issues, such as depression and substance abuse, which may be tied to high rates of stress.
-20
+Lesbian, gay, bisexual, and transgender (LGBT) individuals face a number of health disparities linked to discrimination and stigma, though the severity of these disparities is often difficult to quantify since questions around gender identity and sexual orientation are left off of most population-based surveys.
+Though there are no LGBT-specific diseases, members of this community are more likely to experience barriers in accessing and maintaining care than heterosexuals and cis-gendered individuals.
+For some segments of the LGBT population, sexually transmitted infections, like HIV, are a major concern.
+LGBT individuals are more likely to experience behavioral health issues, such as depression and substance abuse, which may be tied to high rates of stress.

-In 2013, DC had the largest percentage of residents (10%) who identified as LGBTQ among all states.
-21 According to the Human Rights Campaign, government leadership in DC supports all of their top nine priority areas, including marriage equality and other relationship recognition laws, statewide school anti-bullying laws and policies, transgender healthcare, and gender marker change on identification documents.
-22
+In 2013, DC had the largest percentage of residents (10%) who identified as lesbian, gay, bisexual, or transgender (LGBT) among all states.
+According to the Human Rights Campaign, government leadership in DC supports all of their top nine priority areas, including marriage equality and other relationship recognition laws, statewide school anti-bullying laws and policies, transgender healthcare, and gender marker change on identification documents.

-- Fifteen percent of DC high school students identify as LGBTQ. - DC's transgender population, particularly transgender women of color, face significant income disparity.
+- Fifteen percent of DC high school students identify as lesbian, gay, bisexual, transgender, or questioning (LGBTQ). - DC's transgender population, particularly transgender women of color, face significant income disparity.
 Nearly 50% of the transgender population earn less than \$10,000 a year, compared to 11% of DC residents overall.
 Transgender women of color tend to earn even less.